WestpacCXTeam/Starter-Pack/README.md

 ### BRAND FOLDER FOR _BOM/_BSA/_STG/_WBC (1)

 The brand folders represent the difference of the codebase between each other.
+So files in the brand folders are uniqe to that brand.
 Files changed here will feed into its counterpart in `PROD`.